rovi1013/project-digitalization/README.md

 The websocket running separately used to convert the messages, coming from the nRF52740-DK board, into https requests for the telegram bot.
 The websocket is located in [/websocket](./websocket), further information on its functionality can be found in the [Websocket README](./websocket/README.md).

+## Build File

+The [build.sh](./build.sh) file is a simple bash script that allows automated checks of the prerequisites and requirements.
+If these checks succeed the application will be build and/or flashed and/or open the application terminal.

+The script is checking:
+* Are all the required packages installed?
+* Is the interface tap0 up and running?
+* Does the config.ini file exists?

 ## RIOT-OS Modules